-- Chickenpox and shingles: In the past week, there were no chickenpox or shingles presentations to sentinel GPs, while chickenpox and shingles presentations EDs decreased. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): One IMD serogroup B case was notified in an adult in the past week.
-See media statement (health.wa.gov.au).
+- Chickenpox and shingles: In the past week there were no chickenpox presentations to sentinel GPs, while the number of shingles presentations increased.
+The number of chickenpox and shingles presentations to EDs decreased in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.